valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

     - `GOERLI_CHAIN_RPC` : RPC endpoint for the Görli testnet chain.

 `--use-custom-chain`
-: Use the custom-chain chain profile to interact with the Autonolas Protocol registry contracts.
-This option requires that you define the following environment variables (see the {{ autonolas_protocol }} and [On Chain Contract Addresses](../on_chain_addresses.md) documentation for more information):
+: Use the custom-chain profile to interact with the {{ autonolas_protocol }} registry contracts.
+This profile requires that you define some parameters and [contract addresses](../on_chain_addresses.md) as environment variables (see also the {{ autonolas_protocol }} documentation for more information):

     - `CUSTOM_CHAIN_RPC` : RPC endpoint for the custom chain.
     - `CUSTOM_CHAIN_ID` : chain ID.